Value of service contracts for ICT businesses

 The value of service contracts: are longer term contracts worth more than short term, 30 day notice, contracts ?

-So does the duration of the contract really matter?
+So, does the duration of the contract really matter?

 Short term contracts

-If there is a contract in place at all, the minimum notice period will be 30 days.
-So in theory the client could cancel their contract, pay one further month's retainer and walk away effectively overnight.
 Therefore for a prospective buyer, short term contracts represent a significant risk that they will acquire a client base which is able contractually to walk away without allowing time for the new ownership to build their own relationship with the client base.

 On the flip side, because of the nature of the industry and the perceived complexity of the ICT systems that are in place, the clients of ICT businesses tend to be very "sticky".
 With many of the ICT businesses that we talk to, who have short term contracts in place, many of the clients have been with the business for several years and whilst the good quality of service is maintained and pricing remains at the level they signed up to, there is no real reason for them to change their IT supplier.
-Short term contracts also represent a smaller hurdle for signing up new clients for ICT contracts and so many ICT businesses use short notice periods as their Unique Selling Point to win more business.

 Long term contracts